owlbarn/tutorial/book/symbolic/README.md

 Taking a symbolic graph as input, how would then the ONNX engine produce ONNX model?
 We use the [ocaml-protoc](https://github.com/mransan/ocaml-protoc), a protobuf compiler for OCaml, as the tool.
 The ONNX specification is defined in an [onnx.proto](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto) file, and the `ocaml-protoc` can compile this protobuf files into OCaml types along with serialisation functions for a variety of encodings.

-For example, the toplevel message type in onnx.proto is `MessageProto`, defined as follows:
+For example, the toplevel message type in onnx.proto is `ModelProto`, defined as follows:

 ```proto
 message ModelProto {